Increase Your Odds in Model RetrievalBy:

 It is vital to accumulate county maps of every flying site you visit.
 County maps of the area help determine your best driving route since they show all roads (even dirt and gravel).
 Draw a line on the map from your location and along the compass heading (your search line).
 Return to the flight line and head out in your vehicle.
 Zigzag through the countryside to remain near your search line.
 Stop at intervals on the line and listen for a signal as you slowly sweep your antenna along the line.
 Use your judgment where to search, depending on which of the above scenarios best fits your situation.
 The long retrieval is your toughest test.
 Bring out your "true grit" and never give up!

 Here is a great retrieval tool used by Bob Johannes (St. Charles, MO) and some others: A Magellan GPS Model 315 navigational aid (available at Wal-Mart for about $150).
-The unit will display the search line once you enter three factors: (1) Landmark 1 (point of origin—where you are standing); (2) compass heading; and (3) Landmark 2 (the maximum distance the model is likely to have traveled (i.e., 20 miles).
+(This is very old info and likely obsolete) The unit will display the search line once you enter three factors: (1) Landmark 1 (point of origin—where you are standing); (2) compass heading; and (3) Landmark 2 (the maximum distance the model is likely to have traveled (i.e., 20 miles).
 Magellan's screen will display the search line and where you are as you traverse the line.
 Johannes checks for the signal each time he crosses or nears the search line.
 He knows how far he is from the point of origin and his arbitrary Landmark 2 location.
 He can reset the search line if he thinks the model is further out.
 This easy-to-use navigational tool can save you a lot of time and effort in your search.

 Raise your sights.